 This three-page form is completed by the student and the parent and must be completed for every sport.
 It must be submitted prior to any tryouts, practices or games or the student will not be able allowed to participate.

-This one-page form must be completed by both student and parent and must be completed for every sport.
+This two-page form must be completed by both student and parent and must be completed for every sport.
 It must be submitted prior to any tryouts, practices or games or the student will not be able allowed to participate.

 This form must be completed to compete in any athletics.